Loading...

 Bind an existing scene instance to a state (eager).

 The scene is always in memory.
-SceneManager does not own it — lifetime management is the caller's responsibility (typically a member of Application).
+SceneManager does not own it — lifetime management is the caller's responsibility (typically a member of the owning Application/Component).

 Parameters